Skip to content

 Editor and Terminal

+For this learning experience, you will need an editor (e.g. Sublime Text) and a command line tool (e.g. iTerm).
+As an alternative, I recommend using an IDE, for example Visual Studio Code (also called VSCode), for beginners, as it's an all-in-one solution that provides an advanced editor with an integrated command line tool, and because it is the most popular choice among web developers.
 I have provided a setup guide to get you started with general web development.
-For this learning experience, you will need a text editor (e.g. Sublime Text) and a command line tool (e.g. iTerm).
-As an alternative, I recommend using an IDE, for example Visual Studio Code (also called VSCode), for beginners, as it's an all-in-one solution that provides an advanced editor with an integrated command line tool, and because it's a popular choice among web developers.
+It comes with all the details and I keep it separate from the book, because it offers options for Windows and MacOS users.

 If you don't want to set up the editor/terminal combination or IDE on your local machine, CodeSandbox, an online editor, is also a viable alternative.
 While CodeSandbox is a great tool for sharing code online, a local machine setup is a better tool for learning the different ways to create a web application.
 Also, if you want to develop applications professionally, a local setup will be required.